A model theory of topology: The motivating example

-If $X$ and $Y$ are closure spaces, then, exactly as in the case of topological spaces, a function $\varphi: X \to Y$ is \emph{continuous} if and only if $ \varphi ^\sharr (Ka) \subseteq K\varphi^\sharr(a) $, for every $a \subseteq X$.
+If $X$ and $Y$ are closure spaces, then, exactly as in the case of topological spaces, a function $\varphi: X \to Y$ is \emph{continuous} if and only if $ \varphi ^\sharr ( \K a) \subseteq \K \varphi^\sharr(a) $, for every $a \subseteq X$.
 Equivalently, $\varphi$ is continuous if and only if the preimage of each closed subset of $Y$ is a closed subset of $X$.
-The equivalence is proved exactly as in the case of topological spaces; for the reader's convenience, we present explicit details in the following lemma.
-It should be remarked that in many classic treatises in the topological literature the former condition is presented as the actual definition of continuity. \end{definition}
+The equivalence is proved exactly as in the case of topological spaces, e.g.\ \cite[Sect.\ 13.IV]{K} or \cite[Proposition 1.4.1]{En}. \arxiv{For the reader's convenience, we present explicit details.} \end{definition}

-\begin{lemma} \labbel{contt} If $X$ and $Y$ are topological spaces, or just closure spaces, and $\varphi $ is function from $ X $ to $Y$, then $\varphi$ is continuous if and only if the preimage of each closed subset of $Y$ is a closed subset of $X$. \end{lemma}
+\arxiv{\begin{lemma*} \labbel{contt} If $X$ and $Y$ are topological spaces, or just closure spaces, and $\varphi $ is function from $ X $ to $Y$, then $\varphi$ is continuous if and only if the preimage of each closed subset of $Y$ is a closed subset of $X$. \end{lemma*}